Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 # Milestone Project 3

 This site is made by using **HTML**, **CSS**, **javascript**, **Python**, **MongoDB**, and **Flask Framework**.
-The purpose of this site is to show CRUD functionality and Database accessibilty.
+The purpose of this site is to show CRUD functionality and Database accessibility.
 ***
 ## Table of Content